Well ever since first seeing that movie I've wanted to visit Procida island. I expected something wonderful... it turned out way better.

-The Hotel La Vigna is recommended by Susanne Drewes who spends every summer on the island.
+The Hotel La Vigna is the hotel I really recommend.
+It is loved too by a friend of mine, Susanne Drewes, who spends every spring, summer and autumn on the island.
 You can read more about the hotel, Susanne's tips and the island here.

 The Santuario Santa Maria delle Grazie is the symbol of the island and the pastel yellow dome can be seen far and wide.
 Inside too the church is lovely with awesome golden ceilings.

 Up on the hill is 15th century Terra Murata, the old fortified part of the city.
 The views from up here are the best on the island.

 Marina Corricella is the most colorful port on the island.
 There's always a lot of life happening here.

 Fishermen sit discussing the catch that got away, old ladies gossip, children get under everybody's feet and nobody ever minds.